 - 1 tablespoon sweet aged balsalmic vinegar

 Combine all ingredients together in a heavy bottom medium/large pot except for balsamic vinegar.
 Stir frequently and bring to a boil.
-Reduce heat to medium and let boil gently for 5 minutes or until cranberries pop.
+Reduce heat to medium and let simmer for 5 minutes or until cranberries pop.
 Continue to stir so that sugar dissolves and does not stick to bottom of pot.

 Take off heat.
 Remove cinnamon stick.
 Stir in balsamic vinegar.
 Let cool for 15 minutes.
 Transfer to sterilized mason jars to cool.
 Chutney will thicken once cooled.
 Store in refrigerator or freeze up to 6 months.